khuttun/labyrinth/README.md

 ### `game_loop`

 The main game loop: maintains overall application state (game in progress, paused...), handles events, updates game state and the objects in the scene graph, and triggers rendering.
+Also implements the 2D game UI using the [egui](https://github.com/emilk/egui) library.

 ### `graphics`

 Implements a scene graph based 3D graphics engine using the [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) library.
 Not specific to Labyrinth, could in principle be used for other purposes also.

-### `ui`

-Implements the 2D game UI using the [egui](https://github.com/emilk/egui) library.